 The City launched three surveys to gather public ideas on how to address the most challenging housing question: where to locate 19,168 new housing units.
-The first survey-Housing/Environmental Justice Community Survey-was a text survey available during September 2020 in four languages: English, Vietnamese, Spanish, and Korean.
+The first survey- Housing/Environmental Justice Community Survey-was a text survey available during September 2020 in four languages: English, Vietnamese, Spanish, and Korean.
 Respondents input basic demographic data and preferences regarding the location and type of new housing.
 City staff distributed printed surveys to residents at multiple apartment complexes, and at the City's three (3) resource centers: H. Louis Lake Senior Center, the Buena Clinton Youth and Family Center, and Magnolia Park Family Resource Center.
 City staff, including those who speak different languages, assisted with survey completion.
+Appendix A includes a summary of the first survey.
 A total of 622 people who live and/or work in Garden Grove participated.
-Renters comprised 49% of the respondents, and 40% were owners.
-Residents of single-family homes represented 49%, versus 38% for apartment and condominiums residents.
+Renters comprised 49% percent of the respondents, and 40% percent were owners.
+Residents of single-family homes represented 49%, percent versus 38% percent for apartment and condominiums residents.
+Participants who had an annual income of under \$24,999 represented 30 percent of survey respondents.
+Participants who had an annual income between \$25,000 and \$49,999 represented 24 percent.
+Over 50 percent of survey participants had an annual income of less than \$50,000, representing lower-income households in Garden Grove.
+Additionally, 41 percent of the participants had an annual income over \$50,000, while six percent of the respondents preferred not to answer the annual household income question.